hapax/hapax.github.io/assets/visual-qft.md

 Then we can represent a vector in $\mathbb{R}^d$ as a map $f: I \to
 \mathbb{R}$.
 We can add and multiply these maps as usual, $f  +g, \lambda f$.
-To figure out which $k \in I$ gave rise to a point, we simply project onto the $x$ axis.
+To figure out which $k \in I$ is responsible for which point on the plane, we simply project onto the $x$ axis.

 <figure>